Code-Institute-Submissions/marco-milestone/README.md

 7. Press Enter.
 Your local clone will be created.

 Further reading and troubleshooting on cloning a repository from GitHub [here](https://help.github.com/en/articles/cloning-a-repository).

+## Credits

+#### Content

+* All text in this project was written by the developer.

+### Media

+#### Images

+* The images used for the backgorund and gallery were obtained from Google Images and are used for educational purposes only.

+## Acknowledgements

+I have taken inspiration from Better Gym website.
+My mentor, online student support and Slack were both great help throughout my project.

+##### Disclaimer

+* The content of this website, including the images used, are for educational purposes only.